hexagonatron/book-finder/README.md

 # [Google Book Searcher](https://google-booky-searchy.herokuapp.com/)
 ![License](https://img.shields.io/badge/Licence-MIT-blue)

 A web app that uses the google books api to search books.
-A user can then save books which are then persisted to a mongodb instance.
+A user can then save books which are persisted to a mongodb instance.
 Styling provided by the Bulma CSS framework

 ## Table of Contents